-Being in a state of sheer panic is never a good thing especially when you’re trying to deal with a complex problem or attempting to navigate the vast ocean of information on how to report a pet food problem to the government which would reduce even the hardiest of people to a complete meltdown.
+Being in a state of sheer panic is never a good thing.
+Especially when you’re trying to deal with a complex problem or attempting to navigate the vast ocean of information on how to report a pet food problem.
+A situation that will reduce even the hardiest of people to a complete meltdown.

-So, grab a bag of cookies, a cigarette, a martini, some Rescue Remedy – or all four if you’re really in bad shape – and sit down in your comfiest chair, because I will be helping you steer your passage through the sea of complaining-to-the-government-about-pet-food information overload.
+After you come home from the veterinary hospital, grab a bag of cookies – and if you must a cocktail – (both if you’re really in bad shape) and sit down in your comfiest chair, because I will be helping steer your passage through the sea of complaining-to-the-government-about-pet-food information overload.

-OK, so maybe it’s not a pleasure – but at least it’s organized in one place!
+OK, so maybe it’s not pleasure – but at least it’s organized in one place!

 Second, if you really feel you must, peruse these excellent sources (below).

-The links provide a plethora of information on how to report a pet food to the FDA written by the FDA – from the very, very basic (for the completely nerve-shattered) – to the unbelievably in-depth (best read after taking a Valium or two):
+The links provide a plethora of information on how to report a pet food to the FDA written by the FDA – from the very, very basic (for the completely nerve-shattered) – to the unbelievably in-depth.
+Here they are:

 - Report a Problem